10 Best Fixes to Solve iPhone Plays Music by Itself

 Part 10: Replace the faulty Earphones/AirPods

 Last, but not the least, chances are that there could be a problem with your earphones or AirPods.
 Most of the earphones have a feature to pause/resume playback or go to the next/previous tracks.
-In case if the earphone is malfunctioning, then it might appear that your iPhone plays music by itself.
+In case the earphone is malfunctioning, then it might appear that your iPhone plays music by itself.
 To check this, just disconnect the earphones or AirPods from your device or use it with another pair of earphones instead.

-This brings us to the end of this extensive guide on how to fix iPhone starts playing music by itself.
+This brings us to the end of this extensive guide on how to fix the iPhone starts playing music by itself.
 As you can see, I have listed all sorts of expert solutions to stop the iPhone plays music by itself problem.
 When I faced the issue, I took the assistance of Dr.Fone - System Repair (iOS) and it resolved the situation in no time.
 Since the app is so easy to use, anyone can give it a try on their own without any prior technical knowledge.
 Feel free to try it as well and be sure to keep the tool handy, as it can save the day in an emergency.

 Other Popular Articles From Wondershare